10 Silent Symptoms of Anemia You Shouldn’t Ignore

 Maybe you’re consuming what would normally be an adequate amount of iron, but you’re anemic because you’re losing blood for a different reason.
 Pregnant women are especially susceptible to anemia because the body must produce much more blood than normal to support the growth and development of a baby, and without enough iron, vitamin B12, or folate, there are fewer healthy red blood cells that can be made.
-However, women who aren’t pregnant, men, and even children experiencing gastrointestinal conditions, such as ulcers, hemorrhoids, inflammation of the stomach, and cancer can have increased risk of anemia if their health conditions cause chronic bleeding.
+However, women who aren’t pregnant, men, and even children who experience gastrointestinal conditions, such as ulcers, hemorrhoids, inflammation of the stomach, and cancer, can also have increased risk of anemia if their health conditions cause chronic bleeding.

 You eat a vegan diet

 Because iron is in soy beans, dark green leafy vegetables, and tofu in addition to lean red meat, vegans and vegetarians can still consume the amount of iron their body needs.
 However, Chicago-based dietitian Allegra Burton says it’s impossible to get vitamin B12 from plant sources.
-As a result, the only way for those with vegan diets to consume an adequate amount of vitamin B12 is to regularly take a supplement, something she recommends all vegan eaters do.
+As a result, the only way for those with vegan diets to consume an adequate amount of vitamin B12 is to regularly take a supplement, something she recommends all vegans do.
 These are the iron-rich foods every vegetarian should eat.